 Insect screens can be integrated into the design of a minimal windows® sliding door system.
 The screens can be installed on their own 60mm deep track, designed to slide along the track in the same way that the glass doors do.
 Insect screens are available on all configurations including corner opening and bi-parting doors.
 These insect screens allow light and ventilation, whilst keeping the inside spaces free of insects and mosquitos.

 Automation is available for the minimal windows® sliding doors.
-IQ Glass would recommend automation if each sliding glass unit weighed over 500kg, any unit lighter than this should be easily moved manually.
-To see for yourself, the minimal windows® sliding doors installed at the IQ Glass Showroom in Amersham are almost at the threshold before automation would be required.
+IQ Glass would recommend automation if each sliding glass unit weighed over 500kg, any unit lighter than this should be easy to move manually.
+To see for yourself, why not visit the minimal windows® sliding doors installed at the IQ Glass Showroom in Amersham, Greater London, which are almost at the threshold before automation would be required.
 Arrange a showroom visit with us to see and slide these doors yourself.

 Automated minimal windows® sliding glass doors can be managed through various controls.
 The automated motors can be operated via a smart home automation system installed on a mobile device or tablet through an App or specialist home automation software.
 A switch on a wall can be installed to provide a traditional form of control.

 In order to create a timeless glazing design, it is possible to integrate glazing bars into the glass design within a minimal window.
 The glazing bars are applied to the surface of the glass unit with a spacer bar included within the gas cavity.
 This creates a more authentic glazing bar design.